-Treatment methods may include behavior modification, the use of a bedwetting alarm, medication, counseling, and other methods.
+Treatment might include behavior modification, the use of a bedwetting alarm, medicine, counseling, and other methods.
 Most important, knowing that he has the support and understanding of his family can help your son to feel less frustrated or ashamed about wetting the bed.

 |National Kidney Foundation (NKF) NKF seeks to prevent kidney and urinary tract diseases, improve the health and well-being of individuals and families affected by these diseases, and increase the availability of all organs for transplantation.|

 |American Academy of Family Physicians This site, operated by the American Academy of Family Physicians (AAFP), provides information on family physicians and health care, a directory of family physicians, and resources on health conditions.|